beenycool/aimarker/README.md

 Set all the required environment variables in the Render dashboard.

-## Analytics

-This application uses PostHog for analytics.
-Key events tracked include:

-- Page views
-- User logins/registrations
-- Feature usage

 ## License

 This project is proprietary and confidential.